Hint at an axion-like particle from the redshift dependence of blazar spectra: CONCLUSIONS

-Altogether, such a situation evidently strongly suggests a preliminary evidence for the existence of an ALP, whose parameters make it a good candidate for cold dark matter~\cite{arias}.
-Moreover, it looks tantalizing that the issue can definitively be settled not only with the advent of the new gamma-ray detectors like the CTA (Cherenkov Telescope Array)~\cite{cta}, HAWC (High-Altitude Water Cherenkov Observatory)~\cite{hawc}, GAMMA-400 (Gamma Astronomical Multifunctional Modular Apparatus)~\cite{gamma400}, LHAASO (Large High Altitude Air Shower Observatory)~\cite{lhaaso} and HiSCORE (Hundred Square km Cosmic Origin Explorer)~\cite{hiscore}, but also thanks to laboratory data based on the planned experiments ALPS II (Any Light Particle Search)~\cite{alpsii,baere} and IAXO (International Axion Observatory)~\cite{iaxo}, which will have the capability to discover an ALP with the properties assumed in the present analysis.
-Also experiments exploiting the techniques discussed in~\cite{avignone1,avignone2,avignone3} are quite promising for the laboratory detection of an ALP of this kind.
+We would like to point out that our proposal is quite predictive and can be checked not only with the advent of new gamma-ray detectors like the CTA (Cherenkov Telescope Array)\footnote{https://www.cta-observatory.org/}, HAWC (High-Altitude Water Cherenkov Observatory)\footnote{http://www.hawc-observatory.org/}, GAMMA-400 (Gamma Astronomical Multifunctional Modular Apparatus)\footnote{gamma400.lebedev.ru/gamma$400_{\rm e}$.html}, LHAASO (Large High Altitude Air Shower Observatory)\footnote{http://english.ihep.cas.cn/ic/ip/LHAASO/}, TAIGA-HiSCORE (Hundred Square km Cosmic Origin Explorer)\footnote{www.desy.de/groups/astroparticle/score/en/} and HERD (High Energy Cosmic Radiation Detection,~\citealt{herd}), but also thanks to laboratory data based on the planned experiments ALPS II (Any Light Particle Search, upgraded)\footnote{https://alps.desy.de/e141064}, STAX (Sub-THz-AXion,~\citealt{stax}) and IAXO (International Axion Observatory,~\citealt{iaxo,iaxo1}), which will have the capability to discover or rule out an ALP with the properties assumed in the present analysis.
+The same is true for laboratory experiments exploiting the techniques discussed in~\citet{avignone1,avignone2,avignone3}.

+We again emphasize that the whole analysis reported in this paper should be regarded as a preliminary attempt, and a more thorough discussion is needed to assess our conclusions.

+Nevertheless, our Universe may in this way be offering us a compelling reason to push physics beyond the Standard Model along a very specific direction, which possibly sheds light also on the nature of cold dark matter.